ryanklee/think-taink/docs/implementation_plan.md

    d.
 Implement a user-friendly experiment configuration wizard
    e.
 Design an interactive results explorer for analyzing experiment outcomes
    f.
 Create interfaces for visualizing emergent behaviors and swarm intelligence
+   g.
+Develop a human-in-the-loop interface for long-term adaptation in multi-agent systems

 8. Plan Testing and Quality Assurance:
    a.
 Design a comprehensive unit test suite for all core components